Coding-Scorpion/Personal-Portpolio/README.md

 ## License

-This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+This code is provided under the [MIT License](LICENSE).
+You are free to use, modify, and distribute it as per the terms of the license.

 Designed by [Raheem Xada](https://coding-scorpion.github.io/Personal-Portpolio/).